Nature Journaling Wherever You Are

 We visited a nature preserve near our home (sure the creek was cemented in to keep it from moving into the neighboring housing development, but it was still preserved for us to hike in!).
 We learned about birds, we looked at acorns and pine cones.
 We sketched.

 We found another huge, empty space of land only walking distance from us.
 We had no idea it even existed!
-In this vast empty space bordered by huge homes, a thicket of blackberries grew wild and we picked them and made pies.
-We took a can of silver spray paint with us one time and sprayed spider webs to see the differences between various spiders and how the webs were formed.
+In this vast empty space bordered by homes, a thicket of blackberries grew wild and we picked them and made pies.
+We noticed the differences between various spiders and how the webs were formed.
 Then we made mini books to show what we had learned.